 The special coats and vests, with bold colors and spikes, are able to scare off coyotes and secure the dogs' necks in case of any coyote attacks.

-A Redditor has also dressed his/her own dog in a coyote vest and posted a picture of it on Reddit, which have been appreciated as an amazing and practical solution by other Redditors.
+A Redditor has also dressed his/her own dog in a coyote vest and posted a picture of it on Reddit, which has been appreciated as an amazing and practical solution by other Redditors.

 Tip 2.
 Keep Your Dogs Leashed During Dog Walking

 One of the most effective ways to protect dogs from coyotes is by always keeping your dogs on leash when you walk the dogs.

 A leash is commonly referred to as the lifeline of your dogs.
 By leashing your dogs, you are reducing the risks of coyote attacks on your lovely pets to a great extent.

 To prevent confronting coyotes, you may choose places with fewer coyote witnesses and more lighting at night to walk your dogs.